cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - He has no competition in the village

 ### Blood of the Vine Tavern (E2)
 > A single shaft of light thrusts illumination into the main square, its brightness looking like a solid pillar in the heavy fog.
-Above the gaping doorway, a sign
+Above the gaping doorway, a sign hangs precariously askew, proclaiming this to be the Blood on the Vine tavern.

+-

 ## Events (p 48)
 ### Dream Pies ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))